December 30, 2024

 6. The overall effects are so catastrophic that they can be used to justify any number of totalitarian political measures aimed at reducing global emissions to zero.

-My study of the subject has led me to the conclusion that each of these points shows the pattern described above, namely that there is always a kernel of truth that is harmless in itself.
-The aim of this paper is to work out the kernel of truth and the exaggerations, false extrapolations or omissions of essential information.
+A detailed examination of the subject leads to the conclusion that each of these points shows the pattern described above, namely that there is always a kernel of truth that is harmless in itself.
+The aim of this paper is to work out the true core and the exaggerations, false extrapolations or omissions of essential information.

 Everyone knows the classic examples of exponential growth, e.g. the chessboard that is filled square by square with double the amount of rice.
 Exponential growth always leads to disaster.
 It is therefore important to examine the facts of emissions growth.